What is Android Performance Testing?

 Importance of Android Performance Testing

-Performance testing is an integral part of the app development procedure.
+Android mobile app performance testing is mainly performed to assess the performance of apps under real-time scenarios.
 By executing tests against your Android app consistently, you can verify your app’s functional behavior, correctness, and usability before you publicly launch it.

 Types of Tests in Android

 Mobile apps are complicated and should function well in several environments.
-As such, there are distinct forms of Mobile app tests.
+As such, there are distinct forms of Mobile app tests:

 Subject